SrVariable/42ProjectTemplateBuilder/README.md

 | - Makefile
 ```

-> [!IMPORTANT]
-> In Python 2.X you have to introduce your login and email with double quotes.

 > [!TIP]
 > If you don't want to type this every time you can modify the inputs for strings
 > with your login and email in the file main.py